MoipatiThoobe/AWS-challenge-week-3/README.md

 <img width="954" alt="21" src="https://github.com/user-attachments/assets/a6d6a49a-149d-479b-baac-4e71093a0bf0" />

-14. Create a gateway enpoint for S3.
+14. Create a gateway endpoint for S3.
 Gateway endpoints only support S3 and DynamoDB, they reach these services through a gateway from the VPC.

 <img width="954" alt="22" src="https://github.com/user-attachments/assets/e2c1d0f8-bc35-4b37-9eb2-3abb3081a854" />